-• The form of the relationship is its general shape.
+- A positive (or increasing) relationship means that an increase in one of the variables is associated with an increase in the other.
+A negative (or decreasing) relationship means that an increase in one of the variables is associated with a decrease in the other. - The form of the relationship is its general shape.
 To identify the form, describe the shape of the data in the scatterplot.
 In practice, forms that we commonly use have mathematical equations.
 We look at a few of these equations in this course.
 For now, we simply describe the shape of the pattern in the scatterplot.
 Here are a couple of forms that are quite common: Linear form: The data points appear scattered about a line.
 We use a line to summarize the pattern in the data.
-We study the equation for a line in this module. × Curvilinear form: The data points appear scattered about a smooth curve.
-We use a curve to summarize the pattern in the data.
-We study some specific types of curvilinear forms with their equations in Modules 4 and 12.
+We study the equation for a line in this module. - In the top scatterplot, the data points closely follow the linear pattern.
+This is an example of a strong linear relationship.
+In the bottom scatterplot, the data points also follow a linear pattern, but the points are not as close to the line.
+The data is more scattered about the line.
+This is an example of a weaker linear relationship.